jeog/TOSDataBridge/README.md

     ...     vol = v
     ...     time.sleep(.1)
     ```

+- **Numerical Values for Certain Instrument Types:** The TOS DDE server doesn't handle numerical values for non-decimal securities well.
+For instance, trying to get a bid/ask/last etc. for a 10-yr note future (/zn) will not return the franctional part of the price.
+In these cases use the topic versions suffixed with an x (bidx/askx/lastx etc.) which will provide a str that you'll need to parse.

 - **Case-Sensitivity:** Case Sensitivity is a minor issues with how Item values are handled.
 The underlying C/C++ library are case-sensitive; it's up to the client to make sure they are passing case consistent item strings.
 The Python wrapper is case-insensitive; on receiving item and topic strings they are converted to upper-case by default.

 - **Closing Large Blocks:** Currently Closing/Destroying large blocks(1,000,000+ combined data-stream elements) involves a large number of internal deallocations/destructions and becomes quite CPU intensive.
 The process is spun-off into its own thread but this may fail, returning to the main thread when the library is being freed, or block the python interpreter regardless of when or how it's called.
 One alternative is to utilize **`TOSDB_SetBlockSize() / set_block_size()`** to massively shrink the block/data-streams before closing the block.
 Internally the data-stream deque objects calls .resize() and .shrink_to_fit() but there are no guarantees as to if and when the actual memory will be deallocated so use caution when creating large blocks, especially those with many topics and items as the number of data-streams is a multiple of the two.